-Assembly bye-poll results: Counting of votes to begin at 8 am
+Bye-poll results: Priyanka Gandhi Vadra leads from Wayanad

 The constituency also recorded a higher turnout of 80.37% in the 2019 elections.
 Gandhi had won that year with a margin of 4.31 lakh votes.

 In Nanded, polling for the Lok Sabha seat was necessitated due to the death of the sitting MP and Congress leader Vasantrao Chavan.
-His son, Ravindra Chavan, contested against the BJP’s Santuk Hambarde.
+His son, Ravindra Chavan, contested against Hambarde.

 A voter turnout of 67.81% was recorded during the bye-elections for the seat, marking a 7% increase compared to the general elections earlier this year.